tytydraco/yessleep/out/Im_a_physics_professor_I_was_hired_to_decode_equations_left_behind_at_a_string_of_crime_scenes_And_Im_terrified_by_what_they_might_mean.md

 But having never used one… let alone on a person… and shaking from fear… I hesitated.

 “Windsor.
 Do.
 It.”
-O’Brien muttered again, a look of frustration in his eyes, before the killer struck him hard, nearly knocking him out, and sending him flying into the snowy drift.
+O’Brien muttered again, a look of frustration in his eyes, before the killer struck him hard, nearly knocking him out, and sending him flying into the snow drift.

 Suddenly, the killer turned around, holding a gun of his own.